-The Fishing Cat is discontinuously distributed in Asia ranging from Pakistan's Indus valley and the Himalayan foothills in India and Nepal to the Ganges-Brahmaputra delta, along India's east coast and in Sri Lanka (Mukherjee et al. submitted).
-The westernmost Fishing Cat population lives in India's Ranthambore National Park, Rajasthan (Sadhu and Reddy 2013).
+The Fishing Cat is discontinuously distributed in Asia ranging from Pakistan's Indus River basin and the Himalayan foothills in India and Nepal to the Ganges-Brahmaputra delta, along India's east coast and in Sri Lanka (Mukherjee et al. 2016).
 On Indonesia's island of Java, the Fishing Cat was restricted to a few coastal wetlands until the mid 1990s (Melisch et al. 1996).

 The Fishing Cat is strongly associated with swamps and marshy areas, oxbow lakes, reed beds, tidal creeks and mangrove habitats (Nowell and Jackson 1996).
-More recently, Fishing Cats have also been recorded in degraded habitats in the Ganges delta (Adhya et al. 2011) and near aquaculture ponds in the Gulf of Thailand (Cutter and Cutter 2009).
+More recently, Fishing Cats have also been recorded in degraded habitats in the Ganges delta (Mukherjee et al. 2012) and near aquaculture ponds in the Gulf of Thailand (Cutter and Cutter 2009).

 In the following map,

 point to locations, where Fishing Cats were recorded after 2000;

 point to locations where Fishing Cats were killed since 2010;

 point to locations with records of Fishing Cats in Sri Lanka sent by Andrew Kittle from the Wilderness & Wildlife Conservation Trust;